portableant/museologi.st/projects/guerrilla.md

     medium: Metodhology Blogpost by Nathan Fair
     url: https://metodhology.anu.edu.au/index.php/content/3dmodelling/
 tags:
-  - 3D
+  - 3d
-  - Photogrammetry
+  - photogrammetry
-  - 3D Scanning
+  - 3d scanning
-  - 3D Printing
+  - 3d printing
-  - 3D Modelling
+  - 3d modelling
-  - 3D Animation
+  - 3d animation
-  - 3D Reconstruction
+  - 3d reconstruction
-  - Museums
+  - museums
-  - Digital Humanities
+  - digital humanities
 ---
 Since my enlightenment into the world of 3D imaging in 2013, following a seminar by Graeme Earl and his Southampton colleagues and the beginning of the MicroPasts project, I have been creating